 - According to the company, the bow is aircraft aluminum

-Next, let’s check out what current owners are saying about the Gorilla Bow.
+Next, let’s check out what to expect from the Gorilla Bow.
 Are they getting shredded, toned, and loving the workout, or is the Bow falling short of their expectations?
 Keep in mind, the Gorilla Bow is not cheap, so it’s best to have a clear idea of what to expect before you buy it.

-For this section, I dove deep into the Gorilla Bow reviews to compile a list of pros and cons I found reported by current owners.
+For this section, I dove deep into the Gorilla Bow info to compile a list of pros and cons I found.
 These are the points to consider before you decide if the Gorilla Bow is the best portable gym for you.
 Let’s start with the bad news: